Five Emails That Will Grow Your WooCommerce Revenue

 Win-back campaigns are an attempt to turn lapsed or dormant customers into active ones again.
 Sadly, a study found approximately two-thirds of the email subscribers on an average list are inactive—so it’s beneficial to try to turn as many of them as possible back into active customers.

 Win-back campaigns are a highly effective way to accomplish that mission.
-The same study found win-back emails had approximately a 12 percent open rate—that’s quite good, considering the open rate for those customers was previously right around zero percent.
-And 75 percent of those re-engaged subscribers went on to read at least one more email within three months.
+The same study found win-back emails had approximately a 12% open rate—that’s quite good, considering the open rate for those customers was previously right around zero percent.
+And 75% of those re-engaged subscribers went on to read at least one more email within three months.

 To run a win-back campaign, first you’ll need to identify your inactive customers.
-At Jilt, our default is anyone who hasn’t made a purchase in 90 days.
+A good default is anyone who hasn’t made a purchase in 90 days.

 Then you’ll need to craft an enticing win-back email series.
 Your content shouldn’t blame the customer for going inactive—instead, use statements like “We miss you” or “It’s been a while”—and a nice discount can act as a good incentive to get a customer to purchase again.